flux-gui/flux-gui/doc/adr/0009-v1-architecture.md

 ## Context

-As we begin to implement more features and integrate with more projects, it will be crucial for us to agree to a desired architecture for Weave GitOps Core.
+As we begin to implement more features and integrate with more projects, it will be crucial for us to agree to a desired architecture for Flux-GUI Core.
 This document seeks to lay out the aspirational architecture for a conceptual "v1" of the project.

 The goals for this proposed architecture are as follows.